PhD in Urban Studies - The Bartlett School of Planning (UCL)

 (4) Interstitial spaces, vacant lands, green/white/grey/blue infrastructure, leftover spaces, boundary areas and suburban politics and planning.

-My teaching is focused on planning policy, urban design theory, and contemporary planning and design practice.
+My teaching focuses on planning policy, urban design theory, and contemporary planning and design practice.
 I am currently teaching in the areas of Independent Research and Spatial Planning focused on the institutional and policy context of planning practice in the UK at Queen's University Belfast (https://pure.qub.ac.uk/en/persons/cristian-silva).